 What does that mean?
-Well with some of these suggestions here are a few ideas to consider.
+Well here are a few ideas to consider.

 Factors to Consider

 Avoid plastic!
-There is some decent evidence here and that is why BPA is getting banned.
-The alternatives that are replacing BPA in plastics may not be much better.
+There is some decent evidence here and that is why BPA is being banned in many areas.
+The alternatives that are replacing BPA in plastics, however, may not be much better.
 Your best option is to try to avoid plastics as much as possible.
 Especially avoid heating plastic in the microwave or placing hot food on plastic for consumption.
-Instead switch to glass, stainless steel and other alternatives to avoid your exposure.
+Instead switch to glass, stainless steel and other alternatives to avoid this exposure.
 Here are some examples of glass storage and stainless steel.

 Choose your food wisely.
 Besides making healthy choices, consider choosing things that are free of hormones or antibiotics.
-There is still some controversy on some of these things including the choice to eat organic.
-I prefer to stick with organic when I can, but again that is a choice for you to make.
+There is still some controversy here, including the choice to eat organic.
+I prefer to stick with organic and non-GMO when I can, but again that is a choice for you to make.

 Choose clean cosmetics.
 This is why I have become involved with EVER!
-I would love to help you make over your bathroom vanity and cosmetic bag with products that are not potentially risking your health.
+I would love to help you makeover your bathroom vanity and cosmetic bag with products that are not potentially risking your health.
 This is important!
+Chemicals that are classified as endocrine disruptors and possible causes of cancer are often found in personal care products.
+If it affects your hormones – what about hormone-related cancer like breast cancer?
 I also have done an entire article on choosing a safe sunscreen.